bkamapantula/writing/2020/gifts.md

 Public communication is a powerful medium to take data visualization, data insights to common people (so-called non-technical folk).
 While conferences, workshops are a way to engage with public it isn't the only way.

-Gramener's business cards are a good way to introduce data visualizations for an engaging coversation.
+Gramener's business cards are a good way to introduce data visualizations for an engaging conversation.

 I like gifting people.
 It's something I haven't done in long time as a choice.